Our Lady of Guidance: Description

-Among her regalia are a sceptre, a parure of jewels offered by Archbishop of Manila Rufino J. Cardinal Santos in 1960, and a gold crown bestowed by Pope Paul VI during his visit to Manila Cathedral on 16 May 1971.
+Among her regalia are a sceptre, a parure of jewels offered by Archbishop of Manila Cardinal Rufino J. Santos in 1960, and a gold crown bestowed by Pope Paul VI during his visit to Manila Cathedral on 16 May 1971.

 History

 According to the Anales de la Catedral de Manila, the crew of Miguel López de Legazpi discovered a group of natives in what is now Ermita along the eastern shores of Manila Bay worshiping a statue of a female figure.
-There are several theories of its origin, as an Animist-Tantrist Diwata, an East Asian statue due to her Chinese features, a Marian icon imported from nearby Portuguese Macau, or, due to its striking resemblance to the Santo Niño de Cebu, a relic of the 1521 Magellan expedition.
-This sacred statue had managed to survive the Islamic iconoclasm by the Sultanate of Brunei (نڬارا بروني دارالسلام), a state that had invaded and colonised Manila.
+There are several theories of its origin, as an Animist-Hindu Diwata, an East Asian statue due to her Chinese features, a Marian icon imported from nearby Portuguese Macau, or, due to its striking resemblance to the Santo Niño de Cebu, a relic of the 1521 Magellan Expedition.

 While its original purpose is debated, the image was later identified by missionaries as the Virgin Mary.
 Local folklore recounts the Spaniards witnessing natives venerating the statue in a "pagan manner", by placing it on a trunk surrounded by pandan plants.
-The pandan is a common food ingredient in the Indianised cultures of South and Southeast Asia to which it is endemic.
+The pandan is a common food ingredient in the Indianised cultures of South and Southeast Asia to which it is cultivated, albeit the species itself originated in the Maluku Islands where the people are ethnolinguistically Papuans and are culturally Oceanian.
 The manner of worship of this Catholic icon is remembered in the placement of pandan leaves, real or imitation, surrounding the andas as one of its attributes.

-On 19 May 1571, the local sovereigns Sulayman III and Rajah Matanda ceded Kota Selurong (a client state of the Sultanate of Brunei) as well as the Kingdom of Tondo, to the Spanish Empire, with Miguel López de Legazpi, who had arrived from Mexico, consecrating the city to both Saint Pudentiana and Our Lady of Guidance.
+On 19 May 1571, the local sovereigns Raja Sulayman III and Raja Matanda, tributaries to Imperial China and blood cousins to the Sultans of Brunei, ceded the fortified city-state of Maynila as well as Tondo to the Spanish Empire, with Miguel López de Legazpi, who had arrived from Mexico, consecrating the city to both Saint Pudentiana and Our Lady of Guidance.
 In 1578, Philip II of Spain issued a royal decree invoking Our Lady of Guidance to be "sworn patroness" of Manila.
 The statue was first enshrined in Manila Cathedral inside the citadel of Intramuros until 1606, when the first shrine compound was built on the current site.
 Called La Hermita ("the Hermitage") because of a Mexican hermit who lived in the area, the shrine was originally made of bamboo, nipa, and molave wood.
 It was later rebuilt in stone but suffered damaged in an earthquake in 1810.
 The icon was first revered under the title of the Immaculate Conception, however, the Spanish explorers who first discovered her, together with the native Filipinos who witnessed their wishes and supplications granted before the icon, considered her as their mutual guide.
 When the image was later moved to Ermita shrine from Intramuros, the tower of the Ermita shrine emitted light at night or during storms.
 This light guided traveling ships and sailors in the darkness, and people named the icon "Our Lady of Guidance".